How-to Guide: Recruit and Retain Strong Volunteers

 Volunteer Retention (aka How to Keep People Coming Back)

 So you’ve recruited these amazing new volunteers, congratulations!
 Now, how do you get them to stay involved?
-There’s an old adage in organizing: “volunteers come for the candidate and stay for the organizer.”
+We like to say that “volunteers come for the cause and stay for the company.”

-There are a few key ways to get volunteers to buy-in and keep coming back for more.
-We’ll get to that.
-But first, you have to make sure they show up!
-Between recruiting your volunteers and building community at your events, confirmation calls and texts are an important step to increase actual attendance.
+There are a few key ways to encourage volunteers to keep coming back for more.
+We’ll get to that, but first, we need to make sure they show up!
+Between recruiting volunteers and building community at your events, confirmation calls and texts are an important step towards increasing attendance at in-person or virtual events.

 Confirmation Calls